Skip to content

 Tone: Uncanny and liminal, but grounded in consequences.

 The Lantern-Bearer narrates the same events but frames them through a stranger lens.
 The valley feels alive.
 Coincidences feel deliberate.
-The weird folklore percentage is higher (~15% vs Fireside’s ~5%).
-Still grounded — no magic, no supernatural mechanics — but the tone is distinctly eerie.
+Once the uncanny is unlocked (weirdness >= 2, see below), it leans into it harder than Fireside — but a Lantern-Bearer run at weirdness 0-1 is still plain grounded survival.
+The profile sets the voice; the weirdness gate decides whether the uncanny is on the table at all.
+Still grounded either way — no magic, no supernatural mechanics — but the tone is distinctly eerie when the gate is open.

 Best for: Experienced players who want a different feel.
 Players who enjoy atmospheric tension.